Skip to content

 Record record = client.operate(null, key,

-CTX.allChildren(), // dive into variants
+CTX.allChildren(), // dive into all products

 CTX.allChildrenWithFilter(filterOnFeatured), // only featured products